 21. Plush Succulent Tote Bag – Mad in Crafts

-Which of these tote bags do you plan to make?
+Which of these tote bag design ideas do you plan to make?
 The “big books” bag is at the top of my list!